csoltenborn/GoogleTestAdapter/README.md

 ### Roadmap

 The following tasks will be tackled in the months to come.
-Feel free to suggest other enhancements, or to provide pull requests providing some of the features listed below (see section *Contributions* below).
+Feel free to suggest other enhancements, or to provide pull requests implementing some of the features listed below (see section *Contributions* below).

 * Better parsing and displaying of parameter values in case of parameterized tests
 * Allow settings per solution, including exchange between developers